Paijisan/PSS-Project-/README.md

 ## PSS Class Implementation

-- Create a class named `PSS` to manage the task scheduling system.
+- Create a class named `PSSController` to manage the task scheduling system.
 - Implement methods for creating, viewing, editing, and deleting tasks.
 - Include methods for reading and writing schedules to files in JSON format.